Transcatheter mitral valve repair with the MitraClip device is used to treat severe, symptomatic mitral regurgitation.

 The average hospital stay for this procedure is just two to three days.
 Your symptoms should improve or go away shortly after the clip is in place.

-If you have been diagnosed with mitral regurgitation, your doctor may refer you to a cardiologist who specializes in treating heart valve diseases, like the experts at the Rush Center for Adult Structural Heart Disease.
+If you have been diagnosed with mitral regurgitation, your doctor may refer you to a cardiologist who specializes in treating heart valve diseases, like RUSH's structural heart disease experts.

-Many factors go into the decision about which valve repair/replacement procedure is right for you, including your age, overall health and personal health goals.
-These are some reasons MitraClip may be a good option:
+Many factors go into the decision about which valve repair or replacement procedure is right for you, including your age, overall health and personal health goals.
+These are some reasons MitraClip may be a good option for you:

 - You are experiencing significant symptoms.

-- Expertise you can trust: Specialists at the Rush Center for Adult Structural Heart Disease have decades of experience helping to develop new treatments for heart valve disease in adults, including mitral regurgitation.
+- Expertise you can trust: RUSH specialists in structural heart disease have decades of experience helping to develop new treatments for heart valve disease in adults, including mitral regurgitation.
 This includes participating in clinical trials that led to MitraClip receiving FDA approval.

-- Same-day treatment plans: At the Rush Center for Adult Structural Heart Disease, you will meet with a team of specialists — including an interventional cardiologist, cardiac surgeon and echocardiographer — at the same time.
-For your convenience, the team will customize a treatment plan and present it to you during that same visit.
+- Same-day treatment plans: During your first visit, you will meet with a team of specialists — including an interventional cardiologist, cardiac surgeon and echocardiographer.
+For your convenience, you will also have any necessary diagnostic tests and receive a customized treatment plan during that same visit.